adjust/android_sdk/README.md

 #### <a id="iap-verification">In-App Purchase verification

-If you want to check the validity of In-App Purchases made in your app using Purchase Verification, adjust's server side receipt verification tool, then check out our Android purchase SDK and read more about it [here][android-purchase-verification].
+If you want to check the validity of In-App Purchases made in your app using Purchase Verification, adjust's server side receipt verification tool, then check out our Android purchase SDK to read more about it [here][android-purchase-verification].

 #### <a id="callback-parameters">Callback parameters